Adobada

 Adobada (Spanish for "marinated") is a preparation for many dishes that are common in Mexican cuisine.
 Adobada is generally pork marinated in a "red" chili sauce with vinegar and oregano, but it can refer to different types of meat and to marinades closer to al pastor.
-It is generally served on small, pliable corn maize tortilla along with sautéed vegetables and cheese.
+It is generally served on small, pliable maize tortilla along with sautéed vegetables and cheese.

 New Mexico

 "Carne adovada" is a baked meat dish that is a specialty in New Mexican cuisine.
-In its simplest form, raw pork is cut into strips or cubes and placed in a large plastic bag with New Mexico red chili powder or minced red chili peppers (Hatch, Chimayo, or guajillo chili peppers), garlic, oregano, cumin, lime/lemon juice and/or vinegar, and salt, then mixed and refrigerated overnight.
+In its simplest form, raw pork is cut into strips or cubes and placed in a large plastic bag with New Mexico red chile powder or minced red chile peppers (Hatch, Chimayo, or guajillo chili peppers), garlic, oregano, cumin, lime/lemon juice and/or vinegar, and salt, then mixed and refrigerated overnight.
 The dish is cooked by baking at low heat wrapped completely in foil or in a covered dish like a casserole dish to keep the meat moist.